Paisley Park Studios

 The soundstage was also used to host a large list of Prince one-off performances, as well as television specials like The Ryde Dyvine and Gett Off (in 1991), as well as countless other music videos (being later released or not).
 Apart from Prince’s various productions, the sound stage was mainly booked with commercial and film work in the 80’s and the first half of the 90’s.

 A large variety of TV commercials for renown brands were also shot there: Burger King, McDonald’s, Comet Cleanser, Volkswagen, Porsche, Cadillac and Lincoln Mercury, to name a few.
-A lot of famous acts used it for tour production rehearsals, amongst others the Beastie Boys, Hammer, Freddie Jackson, Stevie Ray Vaughn, Neil Young, Kool & The Gang (in 1987), The Muppets, the Bee Gees, Barry Manilow, and Jeff Beck.
+A lot of famous acts used it for tour production rehearsals, amongst others the Beastie Boys, Hammer, Freddie Jackson, Stevie Ray Vaughan, Neil Young, Kool & The Gang (in 1987), The Muppets, the Bee Gees, Barry Manilow, and Jeff Beck.
 In late 1990, major film productions were shot on Paisley Park Studio’s sound stage: "To Dream of Roses" (a HDTV film) and "Old Explorers" (starring Jose Ferrer and James Whitmore).
 The movies "Drop Dead Fred" (1991) and "Grumpy Old Men" (1993) were also shot in Paisley Park Studios.

 Specifications